 Based on information you provide on your Free Application for Federal Student Aid (FAFSA), your financial aid application may be selected for a process called federal verification.
 If you are selected, SFS will request additional information which we will use to confirm that the information reported on your FAFSA is accurate.
 Because verification is a required step by the Department of Education, you will not receive an official financial aid offer until all requested SIS To Do List items have been submitted and your application has been verified by our office.

-If your application has been selected for verification, your Student Aid Report (SAR) will include a note indicating so.
+If your application has been selected for verification, your FAFSA Submission Summary will include a note indicating so.
 Also, we will send you an email.

 Additional requests for required information will show up in your SIS To Do List.
 Click the link in your To Do List for more information about each item.